nekocoko/sd-prompt-bubbles/README.md

 > **⚠️** <br>
 > This project is a cleaned-up version of a tool originally made for personal use.
 > Most of the code was generated with the help of AI.
 > Testing was conducted only in a limited environment based on `webui_forge_cu124_torch24`, and proper operation in all environments is not guaranteed.
+> Ongoing maintenance and support are not guaranteed.
 > The author is not responsible for any issues or damages resulting from the use of this tool.
 > You are free to fork and modify this project as needed.